How common are grand unified theories?: Conclusion

 \section{Conclusion}

-In this letter, we consider the single-generation SM as one among many similar consistent theories.
+In this work, we consider the single-generation SM as one among many similar consistent theories.
 From this starting point, the observation that the SM fermion representation is unifiable may seem surprising.
 Here we try to find a quantitative answer to the question of how surprised we should actually be.
-We find that the unifiability of fermions into a representation of a simple unified algebra, as it occurs in the SM into a $SU(5)$ GUT, is rare among SM-like chiral theories at the 1/100 level.
-Stronger statements are possible when allowing for larger fermion dimension, charges or number of distinct irreducible representations than the SM.
-On the other hand, when restricting the analysis to only include fully chiral theories, unifiability is common among anomaly-free fermion representations not larger than the SM.
+We find that the unifiability of fermions into a representation of a simple unified algebra, as it occurs in the SM into a $SU(5)$ GUT, is rare ($< 10^{-2}$) among SM-like chiral theories once we go beyond the immediate neighborhood of the single-generation SM.
 The argument presented here can be taken as a purely group-theoretical indication for Grand Unification, conceptually similar to a naturalness argument.
 However, the absence of a probability measure in the space of theories hampers a probabilistic interpretation of our results.